-If you’ve seen a horse advertised that you’re interested in, ring the seller and ask plenty of questions before hopping in your car to view it.
+If you’ve seen a horse advertised that you’re interested in, ring the seller and ask plenty of questions before making arrangements to view it.
 It might well be ‘the one’ but by asking the right questions you can avoid a wasted journey and get a feel for whether the seller is genuine.

-When you ring it’s worth trying to find out more about:
+When you ring the seller it’s worth trying to find out more about:

 - The horse’s experience

 - His temperament

 - How long he has been his current owners?

 - What he has done with these owners?